-Where the offer is initially refused by the prosecutor and later accepted, s25E(2) applies.
-(See above)

-Where the offer is not accepted and there is a verdict consistent with the plead, s25E(1) applies (See above)
+- 1. Where the offer is initially refused by the prosecutor and later accepted, s25E(2) applies.
+(See above) - 2.
+Where the offer is not accepted and there is a verdict consistent with the offer to plead, s25E(1) applies (See above) - 3.
 Where the offer is accepted by the prosecutor, s25D(2)(b) applies in the same way as if the offer was to plead guilty to the principal offence, as discussed above.
 The only difference is that, until the prosecutor accepts the offer to plead to the alternative, the accused is not in a position to seek to obtain "the first available opportunity" to enter the plea.

 This may mean that, although the offer is made at least 14 days before the first day of trial, no steps may be taken to obtain the first available opportunity to enter the plea until the prosecution provides a response.
-Theoretically, this could be after the commencement of the trial.
+This could be after the commencement of the trial.

-In either case, whether under s25E(2) (offer refused and then accepted) or s25D(2) (offer accepted) the availability of the mandatory 10% discount is contingent on both:
+Where a plea is entered and the offender is relying on an offer, whether under s25E(2) (offer refused and then accepted) or s25D(2) (offer accepted) the availability of the mandatory 10% discount is contingent on both: